 “I guess.”
 She bobbed her head in reluctant agreement.
 “Are you coming with us this year?”

-Ellie gave Lillian a confused glance.
+Ellie raised her brow.
 “I go every year.
 Why would this one be any different?”

 “I dunno.
 I wasn’t sure how soon your apprenticeship would start.”

-Ellie resumed browsing over the list as Lillian looked out over the people riding with them.
-The sisters were quiet for a time before Lillian noticed the book that was sticking out of Ellie’s bag.
+Ellie resumed browsing the list as Lillian watched the people riding with them.
+The sisters were quiet for a time before Lillian took interest in the book peeking from Ellie’s bag.

-“This one?”
-Ellie placed her fingers on the spine that was peeking out from under the flap.
+“This?”
+Ellie placed her fingers on the spine sticking out from under the bag’s flap.
 “I’m surprised you’d ask.”

 “Oh, they exist!”